-- Then you would have been “safe” for 95% of starting years
+- Then you would have been “safe” for 95% of starting years in the study

 The Wade Pfau Updated Trinity Study

 With this change, Pfau’s outcomes actually look more optimistic than the original study.
 Pfau found a 100% chance of success (instead of 95%) using the same assumptions that created the original 4% Rule.
-In Pfau’s update, every 30-year retiree still had money using a 50/50 stock/bond portfolio and withdrawing 4% (plus inflation) of their retirement each year.
+In Pfau’s update, every 30-year retiree still had money using a 50/50 stock/bond portfolio and withdrawing 4% (plus inflation) of their retirement savings each year.
 This is good news!